Job Market Candidate 2025/26

-You can find my CV here.
+You can download my CV here.

 Working papers

-Large Scale Land Aquisitions, with Tommaso Sonno
+- Large Scale Land Acquisitions: Trees, trade and structural change, with Tommaso Sonno

 Presented at: Bologna University, Ghent University (ETSG), Bocconi University (LEAP seminar), Online Political Economy Seminar Series, Universitat Autonoma de Barcelona (Jamboree seminar), University College London, Queen Mary University of London

-Digging Deeper: Mining Companies and Armed Bands in the DRC, with Eliana La Ferrara
+- Digging Deeper: Mining Companies and Armed Bands in the DRC, with Eliana La Ferrara

 Abstract: We investigate the relationship between armed groups and large-scale mining firms in the Democratic Republic of Congo using geo-referenced data from 2000 to 2015.
 The pattern of interactions between armed bands and concession owners significantly deviates from a random benchmark.
 To understand the reasons behind this non-randomness, we develop a statistical test that assesses the plausibility of different explanations based on the observed data.
 Our results indicate that an active relationship is the only scenario consistent with the pattern of repeated interactions.
 We further explore the nature of these relationships and find evidence supporting the existence of two types of equilibria, depending on the type of mineral extracted in the concession.
 The first is a cooperative equilibrium, where armed groups provide services to mining firms, including clearing the territory of competing groups.
 The second is an adversarial equilibrium, where companies and militias compete for natural resources, leading to increased violence around the concessions.